Abc-Arbitrage/Abc.MoqComplete/README.md

 ![](Media/proposeMockVarName.gif)

 ## Installation
-The plugin can be installed using the extension manager from Resharper menu in Visual Vtudio, or using the plugin menu from Rider settings
+The plugin can be installed using the extension manager from Resharper menu in Visual Studio, or using the plugin menu from Rider settings